 Please report these to Reception immediately where you will be asked to fill in a 'Key Replacement Form'.
-The cost of replacement keys can be obtained from reception and will only be issued after payment of £20 per key is received.
+The cost of replacement keys can be obtained from reception and will only be issued after a payment of £20 (per keys) is received.